 We are a membership-based charitable organisation and our members play a key role in supporting the Society’s aims and in planning our lecture programme.

-In achieving these objectives during the last 200 years or more, the Society has set high standards in subject choice and audience participation in its programme.
-This reputation is an important factor in attracting prominent speakers who are active in significant contemporary issues.
+We set high standards in the subject choices of our lectures and our reputation is an important factor in attracting prominent speakers who are active in significant contemporary issues.

 → Science and Technology